Kazuchika Okada: Longest-reigning IWGP Heavyweight Champion (2016–2018)

 On January 4, 2017, Okada successfully defended the IWGP Heavyweight Championship against Kenny Omega at Wrestle Kingdom 11 in Tokyo Dome.
-At 46 minutes and 45 seconds, the match is the longest in the history of the January 4 Tokyo Dome Show.
+At 46 minutes and 45 seconds, the match was the longest in the history of the January 4 Tokyo Dome Show until the main event of Wrestle Kingdom 15.
 Wrestling journalist Dave Meltzer, in his Wrestling Observer Newsletter, gave the match a six-star rating.
 He added that Okada and Omega "may have put on the greatest match in pro wrestling history" and that it was the best match he had ever seen.
 The match was also praised by the likes of Daniel Bryan, Mick Foley and Stone Cold Steve Austin.
 The day after Wrestle Kingdom 11, Okada and Chaos were attacked by the returning Minoru Suzuki and his Suzuki-gun stable, which led to his third title defense on February 5 at The New Beginning in Sapporo, where he defeated Suzuki.
 Okada's fourth defense took place on April 9 at Sakura Genesis 2017, where he defeated 2017 New Japan Cup winner Katsuyori Shibata.
 Okada's fifth defense took place on May 3 at Wrestling Dontaku 2017, where he defeated Bad Luck Fale.
 After the match, Okada nominated Omega as his next challenger for the championship.
 The rematch between Okada and Omega on June 11 at Dominion 6.11 in Osaka-jo Hall ended in NJPW's first 60-minute time limit draw in 12 years, meaning that Okada was successful in his sixth defense.
 Okada's seventh title defense took place during the first night of G1 Special in USA on July 1, where he defeated Cody.
 Okada then entered the 2017 G1 Climax, where he finished with a record of six wins, one draw and two losses, failing to advance to the finals due to losing to Kenny Omega in their third match against each other on August 12.
 On October 9 at King of Pro-Wrestling, Okada avenged a loss suffered during the 2017 G1 Climax by making his eighth successful title defense against Evil, setting him up against G1 Climax winner Tetsuya Naito in the main event of Wrestle Kingdom 12.